Mooshua/luau/docs/_pages/learn-luau.md

 first_number, second_number, third_number = get_three_numbers()
 ```

 Now, let's write our first function!
-We will begin by meeting some new people:
+We will begin by meeting some new people.
+We will accept a single argument, `name`, and use the `return` keyword to pass our greeting back to our code once the function is complete.

 ```lua
 function meet_new_person(name)